 Latest blog posts

 On August 15th, I was interviewed by Swedish Television (SVT) about my work on mapping tree species in Sweden.
-The interview took place at one of my field sites in Skåne while we (teh field staff and I) conducted measurements at a survey location.
+The interview took place at one of my field sites in Skåne while we (the field staff and I) conducted measurements at a survey location.
 We were with the journalist for about a hour and I spoke about a range of topics related to the project and why we were conducting fieldwork.

 The conservation of species within Important Bird and Biodiversity Areas (IBAs) is critical, particularly in regions like Tunisia where wetlands serve as vital habitats for a wide array of waterbird species, including several that are globally threatened.
 In our recently published study on the conservation of wintering waterbirds within IBAs in Tunisia, we leveraged cutting-edge satellite remote sensing techniques to unravel the intricate dynamics between landscape structure and waterbird communities.
 This research is particularly novel as it integrates remote sensing data to assess the influence of wetland characteristics and surrounding landscape composition on bird habitats.